 Those who are interested will find an introduction explaining Firefox and JPEG XL below for SEO purposes.
 You can jump to the tutorial on how to enable JPEG XL support by clicking here.

 More than 500 million people worldwide use Firefox as their primary web browser for surfing and interacting with the Internet.
 In addition to being available on Linux, Mac, Windows, and handheld devices, Firefox is also available in more than 70 languages.
 Firefox places a strong emphasis on protecting your online privacy and security and helps to protect your personal information and activity on the Internet from being viewed or exploited.
-The browser is widely regarded as being the most customizable on the market.
+The browser is widely regarded the most customizable on the market.
 You can customize Firefox to look and function as you wish by choosing from a selection of over 8,000 free add-ons on the Firefox Add-ons site.

 Developed by the Joint Photographic Experts Group, Google, and Cloudinary, JPEG XL is a royalty-free, ISO-standardized image format and free software implementation that aims to be the best image format in all respects.
 Many features are offered, including lossless compression, lossy compression, transparency, animation, huge resolutions (up to one million by one million pixels), progressive decoding, and HDR (up to 32-bits of color per channel).
 The software also comes with a unique feature: lossless JPEG recompression, where it can convert a JPG to a JXL to losslessly shrink it by about 20% and then recover the original JPG from it if you wish.
 It is superior to JPG, JPEG 2000, JPEG XR, and WEBP in terms of lossy quality, but HEIF and AVIF images defeat it at meager bit rates.
 When it comes to lossless compression, it is superior to anything else available.
 As an animation codec, it outperforms GIF, MNG, and APNG on reduction.
 However, it is bested by video codecs, as it is designed to be used as an image codec.